mfeferman-bs/brokencrystals/README.md

 - **SQL injection (SQLi)** - The `/api/testimonials/count` endpoint receives and executes SQL query in the query parameter.
 Similarly, the `/api/products/views` endpoint utilizes the `x-product-name` header to update the number of views for a product.
 However, both of these parameters can be exploited to inject SQL code, making these endpoints vulnerable to SQL injection attacks.

 - **Unvalidated Redirect** - The endpoint /api/goto redirects the client to the URL provided in the _url_ query parameter.
-The UI references the endpoint in the header (while clicking on the site's logo) and as an href source for the Terms and Services link in the footer.
+The UI references the endpoint in the header (while clicking on the site's logo) and as a href source for the Terms and Services link in the footer.

-- **Version Control System** - The client_s build process copies SVN, GIT, and Mercurial source control directories to the client application root and they are accessible under Nginx root.
+- **Version Control System** - The client_s build process copies SVN, GIT, and Mercurial source control directories to the client application root, and they are accessible under Nginx root.

-- **XML External Entity (XXE)** - The endpoint, POST /api/metadata, receives URL-encoded XML data in the _xml_ query parameter, processes it with enabled external entities (using libxmnl library) and returns the serialized DOM.
+- **XML External Entity (XXE)** - The endpoint, POST /api/metadata, receives URL-encoded XML data in the _xml_ query parameter, processes it with enabled external entities (using `libxmljs` library) and returns the serialized DOM.
 Additionally, for a request that tries to load file:///etc/passwd as an entity, the endpoint returns a mocked up content of the file.
   Additionally, the endpoint PUT /api/users/one/{email}/photo accepts SVG images, which are proccessed with libxml library and stored on the server, as well as sent back to the client.

 - **JavaScript Vulnerabilities Scanning** - Index.html includes an older version of the jQuery library with known vulnerabilities.